MMesch/cmap_builder/README.md

 # colormap2d
+This python package provides a carefully designed set of 2D colormaps that live in the perceptually uniform colorspace CAM02-UCS (Luo et al., 2006; Smith et al., 2016).
+Functionality to use the colormaps with matplotlib is included, as well as scripts that can be used from the 3D animation software Blender to design them.

-This python package provides functionality for 2D colormaps.
-2D colormaps can be used to visualise images of two parameters at the same time.
-Typical examples are:
+2D colormaps are used to visualise images of two parameters at the same time, e.g.:
 * a complex function's magnitude and argument as a function of its real and imaginary part
 * a spatial map of windspeed and direction
 * a time-frequency image of a signals strength and phase (spectrogram)